G-Core/product-documentation/documentation/waap/getting-started/configure-waap-for-a-domain.md

 <img src="https://assets.gcore.pro/docs/waap/getting-started/domains-waap-page.png" alt="Domains page in the Customer Portal">

 2\.
 Find the needed domain and click its name to open it.
+You'll be directed to the **Policies** page.

 3\.
 In the sidebar, click **Firewall**.